robertocarroll/robertocarroll/_posts/2008-07-25-a-walker-in-the-city.markdown

 - The National
 ---

-Robert Carroll plots an escape on foot from the air-conditioned non-places where we spend our days.
-Published in The Review section of The National on 25 July 2008.

 There is something pleasing about arriving in a foreign land and being greeted by a card with your name on it.
 It confirms you are where you are supposed to be.
 My flight from Heathrow to Abu Dhabi had taken three-and-a-half films and crossed four time zones.

 I went up to the man holding my name and introduced myself.
 He was smartly dressed in a grey cap and uniform.
 I followed him to his sleek new German- made estate car.
 For a few moments I was out in hair- dryer-hot air, then I was sealed in the car, speeding to my hotel apartment.